BradleyA/git-TEST-commit-automation/hooks/README.md

-git-TEST-commit-automation

- Scripts to assist with running something and then checking the output, or exit code then reporting results

-# in development

 **WARNING**: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

+# in development
+Production standard 10.0 FVT testing

+git-TEST-commit-automation

+Scripts to assist running something and then checking something then reporting somthing

+to assist with running something and then checking the outpu

 # git-TEST-commit-automation